karlo-kormanic/Fullstack_open/part 0/diagram.md

     participant browser
     participant server

-    Note right of browser: We input the wanted note in the browser text box and press send.
+    Note right of browser: We input the wanted note in the browser text box and press "Save".

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note
     activate server